The Number One HR Solution on Salesforce

 Some types of performance appraisals include:

-• Traditional performance appraisals: A line manager conducts an evaluation based on an employee's work with evidence supporting how well they are doing;
+• Traditional performance appraisals: A line manager conducts an evaluation based on an employee's work with evidence supporting how well they are doing.

-• 360-degree review: Colleagues, supervisors, and the employee make an evaluation, allowing for regular feedback from all directions of the team;
+• 360-degree review: Colleagues, supervisors, and the employee make an evaluation, allowing for regular feedback from all directions of the team.

-• Employee-initiated review: An employee asks their manager for a review to determine how they are performing and to request to take on more projects or a higher position;
+• Employee-initiated review: An employee asks their manager for a review to determine how they are performing and to request to take on more projects or a higher position.

-• Group performance appraisal: Managers review how the overall team in an organization is performing, sometimes opening the feedback for individual workers to review their peers;
+• Group performance appraisal: Managers review how the overall team in an organization is performing, sometimes opening the feedback for individual workers to review their peers.

-• Upward appraisal: Staff members provide consistent feedback on how their team leaders are doing;
+• Upward appraisal: Staff members provide consistent feedback on how their team leaders are doing.

 • Negotiated appraisal: A mediator helps a manager and employee discuss positive and poor job performance, usually starting with a review of the employee's positive performance before offering constructive criticism.

-Preparation For Employee Performance Appraisal Is Key
+Preparation for Employee Performance Appraisal Is Key

 There is a big difference between effective appraisals and ineffective ones.
 When you get them wrong, they quickly become administrative exercises that actually don’t drive real business and personal success.
+So, your processes must be set up in such a way that they actually deliver on what you’re trying to get out of them.

 The most important thing to get right here is the preparation.
 You want to have all the relevant information at your fingertips to have a productive and informed conversation.
+The more effort you put into good preparation, the better that appraisal will go.

-Before The Appraisal Meeting
+Before the Appraisal Meeting

 Preparing for an effective performance appraisal helps employees examine both their strong and poor performance attributes more objectively.
+So, do not walk into the appraisal meeting without thinking about the review period.

 Review the previous year’s performance appraisal process and career goals established for the current year.
 What organizational goals were met?

-Then think about the performance you expect in terms of a SWOT Analysis.
+Then think about the performance you expect in terms of a SWOT analysis.

 • What are the employee’s strengths?